Your true Icelandic winter adventure awaits. Book your tour now!

 This ice-caving adventure is for everyone.
 “We have children as young as two months old, people up to 95, and everything in between,” Sigurður Skarphéðinsson, managing director of Into the Glacier, told Totally Iceland magazine.

 How to visit?
-To visit the Langjokull ice cave, you need to join a guided tour.
+To visit the Langjokull ice cave, join an "Into the Glacier" guided tour.

 11. EXPLORE THE SOUTH COAST OF ICELAND